 List all of your math courses in the boxes marked "Math."
-These classes include
+These classes include but may not me limited to:

 - Algebra 1 / 2

 - Geometry 1 / 2

 - Advanced Algebra & Trigonometry 3 / 4

 - Computer Science or AP Computer Science

 - Beyond Advanced Algebra and Trigonometry

 - Pre-Calculus

 - A.P.
 Calculus

 - A.P.
 Statistics